 displaylogo = FALSE

-sgplot currently only works with ggplot2
+)sgplot currently only works with ggplot2 charts, however

 there are plans to develop the